Supersingular irreducible symplectic varieties: Moduli spaces of twisted sheaves on K3 surfaces

-\begin{remark} Theorem \ref{twtountw} can be viewed as a converse of \cite[Proposition~5.15]{BL18}, which shows every supersingular K3 surface is derived equivalent to a supersingular twisted K3 surface with Artin invariant less than $10$. \end{remark}
+\begin{remark} Theorem \ref{twtountw} can be viewed as a converse of \cite[Proposition~5.15]{BL18}, which says that every supersingular K3 surface is derived equivalent to a supersingular twisted K3 surface with Artin invariant less than $10$. \end{remark}

 \begin{theorem} Let $v$ be a Mukai vector which is coprime to $p$.
 If the Artin invariant $\sigma(S)<10$, then $M_H(\srS,v )$ is quasi-liftably birational to $M_{H'}(S',v')$ for some supersingular K3 surface $S'$, $v'\in \tilde{H}(S')$ a Mukai vector which is coprime to $p$ and $H'\in \Pic(S')$ an ample line bundle. \end{theorem} \begin{proof} By assumption, as in the proof of Theorem~ \ref{twtountw}, we can find $\tau \in \widetilde{H}(\srS)$ with $\tau^2=0$ such that there is a Fourier-Mukai equivalence